SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Unclear Origins

 Kingfissure worms have no identifiable sexual characteristics and are extremely territorial.
 If two kingfissure worms encounter each other, the result is always a cataclysmic duel that ends in one devouring the other.
-Because of this, most scholars theorize that these creatures reproduce asexually-and that when a kingfissure worm dies, their tongues detach and grow into full-fledged worms.
+Because of this, most scholars theorize that these creatures reproduce asexually—and that when a kingfissure worm dies, their tongues detach and grow into full-fledged worms.
 While this has yet to be confirmed, juvenile kingfissure worms have been seen in the wild, most often spotted following animal herds or traveling communities, feeding off of stragglers, refuse, remains, and vermin.

 #### Swallowed Survivors

 Kingfissure worms never stop growing, and the oldest are truly immense, easily mistaken in the distance for a strangely mobile mountain range.
 Deep within the bowels of these behemoths, unusual biomes and oversized gut fauna may flourish.
-In fact, some people who have survived their trip down the gargantuan gullet of one of the great worms have been able to eke out a life-and even form thriving communities-safe inside the spacious lower abdomen of their living quarters.
+In fact, some people who have survived their trip down the gargantuan gullet of one of the great worms have been able to eke out a life—and even form thriving communities—safe inside the spacious lower abdomen of their living quarters.

 #### Sensitive Giant